 “The bike was bought because I was broke and it had been sitting in the back of the shop for years and believed to have a broken bottom end.
 I bought it because it was all I could afford and was going stir crazy only working on customer bikes.
 From there the frame seemed to really lend itself to a tracker type bike.
 Also Colorado has tons of winding mountain roads that will just become dirt, so it made sense from a practical standpoint too.”

 With a tight deadline and no space of his own to work on the bike, Nigel nonetheless went into full-blown fabrication mode, working on the bike in 30 minutes stints during his lunches, breaks, evenings after work, and several Saturdays.
-Given the compressed time frame, the list of modifications is simply staggering, including a fully adjustable swingarm, one-off welded aluminum tank, billet seat frame, Fiat Fulvia two-throat carb with a one-off billet intake manifold, moving the six-piston calper to the rear, and so much more.
+Given the compressed time frame, the list of modifications is simply staggering, including a fully adjustable swingarm, one-off welded aluminum tank, billet seat frame, Fiat Fulvia two-throat carb, one-off billet intake manifold, six-piston rear caliper, and so much more.

 Unfortunately, the ‘Rona cancelled this year’s Greasy Dozen event, but a digital showcase is coming soon (Aug/Sep 2020) and Nigel will be at a few shows around Stugis next week (Aug 8-13).
 Below, we get the full story on this stunning build from Nigel himself, along with more stunning shots from Enrique Parilla (@eparrillacreates).

 • Please tell us a bit about yourself, your history with motorcycles, and your workshop.